anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 While easy to use the default logger does have some limitations.
 The log output is easy to read for humans, but it requires post-processing to transform it into a format that's easier to parse. [^2]

 Log correlation is another challenge.
-In synchronous blocking systems transactions are served sequentially and as a result its easy to spot that any log event occuring after a transaction starts and before a transaction ends is related to the specific transaction.
-However in libraries like [Async](https://opensource.janestreet.com/async/) threading is non-preemptive and a single system thread can execute any number of user-mode "threads" asynchronously.
-In such systems a transaction might not run to completion and instead yield control to the scheduler so a different transaction can run.
-This results in logs from concurrent transactions to be printed interleaved.
+In synchronous blocking systems transactions are served sequentially and as a result, it's easy to spot that any log event occurring after a transaction starts and before a transaction ends is related to the specific transaction.
+However, in libraries like [Async](https://opensource.janestreet.com/async/) threading is non-preemptive and a single system thread can execute any number of user-mode "threads" asynchronously.
+In such systems, a transaction might not run to completion and instead yield control to the scheduler so a different transaction can run.
+This results in logs from concurrent transactions being printed interleaved.

-We can simulate multiple transactions that yield control by adding some randomized sleeps within each independant task.
+We can simulate multiple transactions that yield control by adding some randomized delays within each independent task.

 ```ocaml
 let interleaved () =